gregfoletta/Articles/content/post/2022-01-24-poor-persons-wind-tunnel/index.markdown

 As distance over time is simply velocity, we are left with:

 $$ P_D = \beta v^3 $$
+Is this a perfect model?
+Not at all, but for our purposes it should be reasonable.
+Don't make me tap the "all models are wrong..." sign!

-This is the model we're going to fit our data to.
-The model will give us an estimate (with some uncertainty) of the \\(\beta\\) value when I was on the tops of the handvars, and a \\(\beta\\) value when I was in the drops.
+The model will give us an estimate (with some uncertainty) \\(\beta_{tops}\\) value when I was on the tops of the handlebars, and a \\(\beta_{drops}\\) value when I was in the drops.

-As we know the generative process for this data, we have some prior information that we should definitely include in the model: it takes zero watts to go zero metres per second.
+We have some prior information that we can be included in the model: it takes zero watts to go zero metres per second.
 This implies that our model should go through the origin \\((0,0)\\) and we should not include an intercept.
+I believe that given our strong knowledge of the process that generated the data, removing the intercept is valid.

 ```r